Quinnod345/eoschatai/CIRCLE-COURSE-ASSISTANTS-SETUP.md

 - **Scorecard/Data** courses → Data Component template
 - **Meeting/Level 10** courses → Meeting Pulse template
 - **Other** courses → Default EOS template

+### Content Prioritization in Chat

+When a user asks a question, the AI retrieves context in this priority order:

+1. **Priority 1: System Knowledge** - Course assistant instructions and framework
+2. **Priority 2: User Memories** - Facts the user asked to remember
+3. **Priority 3: Persona Documents** 🔥 **YOUR COURSE CONTENT** 🔥
+   - Retrieves up to 14 relevant chunks
+   - Uses semantic search with 0.5 threshold (high recall)
+   - Isolated in course persona namespace
+   - **EXPLICITLY PRIORITIZED** over user documents
+4. **Priority 4: Conversation Summary** - Previous chat context
+5. **Priority 5: User Documents** - User's uploaded files
+6. **Priority 6: Company Context** - User's company info

+**The AI is explicitly instructed:**
+> "HIGHEST PRIORITY: When persona documents are present, they take PRECEDENCE over both general user documents and company knowledge.
+Use this specialized content to demonstrate the persona's deep expertise in their domain."

+This ensures course content is ALWAYS prioritized when answering questions!

+## Removing Course Assistants

+Users can remove course assistants from their persona list:

+1. **Via Personas Dropdown**: Click the delete/trash icon on a course persona
+2. **What Happens**:
+   - Your subscription is deactivated (you won't see it anymore)
+   - The persona and its content remain in the system
+   - Other users are not affected
+   - You can re-activate anytime by clicking the course link again

+**Note**: Course personas are **never fully deleted** - they're shared resources.
+When you "delete" one, you're just unsubscribing from it.

 ## Testing Your Setup